namanlp/portfolio/src/content/posts/NIT-Kurukshetra Review/index.md

 that deliver food at backgate (that is just outside H7 or H8) even till 3 am ( I haven't tested after that, but they do deliver at least till 3 am ).
 You can order anything from them - they have fairly large menu and cheap prices and okayish food quality.

+### Sports

+Sports facilities are good.
+Sports complex is generally open till 9pm, and have good floodlights for late night matches.
+Sports complex is really well maintained.

+* For badminton, there's an outside court, having 2 courts side by side in sports complex and 1 indoor court, for professional players.
+Faculty also play in indoor court.
+Apart from these, there's court in almost every hostel for badminton.
+* For table tennis, there's table in each hostel, and there's a special hostel where it is reserved for professional players.
+* For volleyball, there's a court in each hostel, and 2 courts in sports complex for professionals.
+* For basketball, there's a court in sports complex and some hostels have separate courts, but not maintained.
+KUK has 3 courts, which is like 500m from our sports complex.
+* For football, there's huge ground in sports complex, which is pretty well maintained.
+* For cricket, well, you can use the sports ground, or go to KU.
+You can play gully cricket in Hostels itself, there's more than enough space.
+* Yoga classes are held daily at sports complex.
+* There's also a 400m athletic track.
+* There's also a lawn tennis court, but no one plays lawn tennis.
+* Kabaddi is also played in sports complex.
+There's a bit separate area for that..
+* Gym is also there, but is always crowded.
+You have to join gym outside campus.
+* There's a swimming pool as well, which is closed since covid.
+They did open it last year I guess, Idk what happened to it.
+Never went there.
+I guess I covered all the sports that I know.
+Also, you can borrow the equipment like balls, rackets etc. from sports complex, but only till 5 pm.
+If you are professional, they'll allow you to keep it for night as well.
+Do let me know if I missed anything.

+**Singing/Dancing/Acting :** There are clubs for each of these and pretty active.
+They win a lot of competitions.
+There's SAC (student activity centre) and a Jubilee hall for practising.